mozillaarchive/deuxdrop/clients/addon/README.md

+# What?

+Jetpack add-in.
+Adds the following about URL's:

+- *about:dd*: Mobile deuxdrop UI.
+- *about:dddev*: Deuxdrop development UI.
+- *about:loggest*: Log viewer that shows what the client daemon gets up to.

+# Maybe Mobile

 An add-on that runs in Mobile Firefox for deuxdrop.
 The addon hosts the UI from within the extension, and uses a separate worker for the data pipe to the server.